SarthakMakhija/bitcask/README.md

 - The implementation does not support range queries
 - The implementation does not support hint files
 - RAM usage is high because all the keys are stored in an in-memory hashmap
+- Too many open file handles at the OS end

 # Overall idea

 ### Write operations
 Every write operation (`put(key, value)`, `update(key,value)` and `delete(key)`) goes in an append-only data file.
-At any moment, one file is "active" file for writing.
+At any moment, one file is "active" for writing.
 When that file meets a size threshold it will be closed for writing and a new active file will be created.
 Once a file is closed, it is considered immutable and will never be opened for writing again.
 However, it will still be used for reading.

 All the entries in the data file follow a fixed structure: